wilfredinni/pysheetComments/2019/March/python_comprehensions/python-comprehensions-step-by-step.md

 ## Conclusion

 I don't know about you, but every time I learn something new there is this urge to use it right away.
-When that happens (because it happens a lot in this field), I force myself to stop and think for a moment...
+When that happens, I force myself to stop and think for a moment...
 Should I change this big, nested and already messy looking *For Loop* to a *List Comprehension*?
 Probably not.

 > Readability counts.
 [The Zen of Python](https://www.python.org/dev/peps/pep-0020/).